deltachat/deltachat-pages/pl/contribute.md

 - [Problemy z Delta Chat iOS](https://github.com/deltachat/deltachat-ios/issues)
 - [Problemy z Core Library + Python Bindings](https://github.com/deltachat/deltachat-core-rust/issues)

-Zawsze szukamy programistów i projektantów, którzy chcą pomóc i znają C, Rust, Java, Swift, Javascript lub Python na Androida, iOS, Windows, Linux lub Mac.
-Zazwyczaj oferujemy umowy lub zatrudnienie w wymiarze 20 godzin tygodniowo (jeśli mieszkasz w Niemczech).
-Nie wahaj się skontaktować z nami (delta at merlinux eu), jeśli jesteś zainteresowany pomocą w naszych wysiłkach!
+We are always looking for developers and designers who want to help along and are familiar with C, Rust, Java, Swift, Javascript or Python on Android, iOS, Windows, Linux or Mac.
+We typically offer 20 hours per week contracts or employments (if based in germany).
+Please don't hesitate to reach out (delta at merlinux eu) if you are interested to help our efforts!

-# Ofiaruj pieniądze
+# Donate Money

-Jeśli wspierasz finansowo DeltaChat, pomagasz mu pozostać i rozwijać się jako niezależny projekt, który działa i jest zorientowany na użytkowników:
+If you monetarily support DeltaChat you help it to stay and grow as an independent project that works and is oriented towards its users:

 - IBAN DE86100777770428658900, Właściciel konta (proszę zawsze określać): Björn Petersen, BIC NORSDE51XXX
 - PayPal lub karta kredytowa: [paypal.me/deltachat](https://paypal.me/deltachat/20)